cuteday/CuteVisualizer/README.md

 `--match basename` is useful when method folders have mostly the same filenames but different subdirectory layouts.
 If a single method contains duplicate basenames, the script will stop and ask you to use relative-path matching instead.

-## GitHub Pages Demo Deployment

-This repository includes a GitHub Actions workflow at `.github/workflows/deploy-demo.yml` that publishes a hosted demo site to GitHub Pages.

-### What the workflow does

-- checks out the repository on the GitHub runner
-- installs Python using `actions/setup-python`
-- runs `python tools/generate_sample_data.py`
-- runs `python tools/build_manifest.py`
-- stages the static site as:
-  - `index.html`
-  - `src/`
-  - `public/`
-- uploads the staged site as a Pages artifact
-- deploys the artifact using the official GitHub Pages actions

-### Triggers

-- push to `main`
-- manual run through `workflow_dispatch`

-### One-time repository setting

-In the GitHub repository settings, set **Pages** to deploy from **GitHub Actions**.

-### Post-deploy verification

-After the workflow succeeds, confirm the published site loads:

-- `index.html`
-- `src/main.js`
-- `src/styles.css`
-- `public/data/manifest.json`
-- demo PNGs under `public/data/methods/`

-The hosted site should behave like the local static version and show the generated sample methods and images.

 ## Usage Notes

 - Use the top checkbox row to choose which methods are visible.